pacs-course/pacs-examples/Examples/src/RandomDistibutions/README.md

 # What do I learn here? #
 - The different random number generators and engines of the standard library
-- An utility to extract statistical information from a sample (univariate)
+- A utility to extract statistical information from a sample (univariate)
 - A use of `gnuplot-iostream`
 - The effect of bias and round-off errors on the computation of higher order moments